-LAKE O'HARA BUNGALOW CAMP is situated on a slight elevation overlooking the lake, at its very edge, and the log cabins cluster on the shore, encircled with pine and spruce.
+Lake O'Hara Eungalow Camp is situated on a slight elevation overlooking the lake, at its very edge, and the log cabins cluster on the shore, encircled with pine and spruce.
 Rooms can also be obtained in the Chalet.
-The Camp consists of a central building and a group of log cabins, which together accommodate 38, the former on the Swiss Chalet style, decorated in a rustic fashion.
-O'Hara does not advertise modern luxuries, but its grate fires, comfortable chairs, hot and cold water baths, simple but well-cooked meals, and beds that are a benediction to tired bodies take away the rough edges of camping life.
+The Camp consists of a central building and a group of log cabins, which together accommodate 34, the former on the Swiss Chalet style, decorated in a rustic fashion.
+O'Hara does not advertise modern luxuries, but its grate fires, comfortable chairs, hot and cold water baths, simple but well-cooked meals and beds that are a benediction to tired bodies take away the rough edges of camping life.
+There is boating, riding and hiking.